 “You’re right.
 There’s nothing to be done for now…” Shaazgai sighed.
 “Oh well.
 Better make the most of it.”
 He pulled Blaise towards himself and kissed him invitingly.

-The priest held him close as he reciprocated the kiss and then pressed the lawyer into a wall, letting a greedy spark of lilac show in his eyes.
+The priest held him close as he reciprocated the kiss and then pressed the lawyer against a wall, letting Shaazgai enjoy a spark of lilac fire in his eyes.